What to do in a crisis

-If you feel in crisis on a day when you are not due to see your therapist, you could always call them at the office on 020 8548 5550.
-They would try to be available if at all possible.
-If your therapist is not in the office when you call, one of their colleagues will take your call when you are in a crisis.
+If you are struggling to cope on a day when you are not due to see your therapist, call them at the office on 020 3513 4455.
+They will make themselves available if at all possible.
+If your therapist is not in the office when you call, one of their colleagues will take your call to support and advise you.

 Is there anything else you could do?

 When you feel quite desperate or hopeless, it may be because you are stuck in a rut of repeated thoughts and or actions.
 Just doing something small to change this pattern can help.
 If you find yourself stuck in a loop of thinking, make a deal with yourself to do something you’ve enjoyed in the past, something like taking a short walk to get some fresh air, or listening to a favourite piece of music, just for 10 minutes or so, to see if you feel any better.

 For some people, talking with friends and or family can help in a crisis.
 If you have a close family member or a friend you get on well with, they might be the best person to turn to if you are finding yourself unable to cope.

 You might not want to talk to a family member or close friend about things that are so very difficult and/or personal.
 If this is the case and you are struggling, you could try one of the following:

 The Stay Alive app is a suicide prevention resource for the UK, packed full of useful information and tools to help you stay safe in crisis.